RadixSeven/VoluntaryTracker/QuickAndDirty/Readme.txt

 Simple idea
 -----------

+command-line client for fogbugz.
+Allows many different queries.

-command-line client that downloads all days since last download from fogbugz, parses the result and uploads them to facebook as fbconsole program.
+One function is posting daily time worked to Facebook.
+It downloads all days since last successful upload, parses the result and uploads them to facebook as fbconsole program.

-Python pickle file holds: username, password, and last download date Pickle file will not be stored in the repo.
+Python pickle file holds: username, password, fogbugz address, and last download date Pickle file will not be stored in the repo.

 Write simple second command line to fill the pickle file

-Run at log-in.
+Run upload at log-in.

 ------------------------------------------------------------------------------
 Dependencies